Self-employed people and small business owners tend to spend a lot of their own money on work.

 Personal vs. business itemized deductions

-A lot of freelancers and independent contractors don't realize they can write off business expenses if they claim the standard deduction.
+A lot of freelancers and independent contractors don't realize they can write off business expenses even if they also claim the standard deduction.

 Why?
 Because it's pretty common to get personal itemized deductions confused with deductible business expenses.